CPA Exam Changes

 FINANCIAL ACCOUNTING & REPORTING (FAR)

-- Due to Accounting Standards Update 2015-01 issued by the FASB in January 2015, which eliminates the concept of extraordinary and unusual items from U.S. GAAP, ‘Going Concern’ will replace ‘Extraordinary and Unusual Items’ in the Specific Transactions, Events and Disclosures area of the FAR Content Specification Outline (CSO).
-The AICPA has explicitly stated the elimination of extraordinary and unusual items will not become effective on the exam until Q1 2016.
+- Due to Accounting Standards Update 2015-01 issued by the FASB in January 2015, which eliminated the concept of extraordinary and unusual items from U.S. GAAP, ‘Going Concern’ replaced ‘Extraordinary and Unusual Items’ in the Specific Transactions, Events and Disclosures area of the FAR Content Specification Outline (CSO).
+The AICPA explicitly stated the elimination of extraordinary and unusual items would not become effective on the Exam until Q1 2016.

-- Accountings Standards Update 2015-03, issued in April 2015, simplifies the presentation of debt issuance costs, which we refer to as bond issuance costs or BIC.
-Currently, BIC is reported as a deferred charge in the asset section of the balance sheet and gets amortized separately on the income statement.
-Under the revised standard, BIC will be treated similarly to a discount or premium and will be reported as an adjustment to the carrying value of the liability.
-The AICPA has explicitly stated this change to the accounting for BIC will not become effective on the exam until Q1 2016.
+- Accountings Standards Update 2015-03, issued in April 2015, simplified the presentation of debt issuance costs, which we refered to as bond issuance costs or BIC.
+BIC is reported as a deferred charge in the asset section of the balance sheet and gets amortized separately on the income statement.
+Under the revised standard, BIC is treated similarly to a discount or premium and is reported as an adjustment to the carrying value of the liability.
+The AICPA explicitly stated this change to the accounting for BIC would not become effective on the Exam until Q1 2016.

 - Accountings Standards Update 2015-05, issued in April 2015, concerns the accounting treatment of cloud computing expenses.
-This change is testable on the exam possibly as early as Q4 2015, but most likely starting in Q1 2016.
+This change was testable on the Exam possibly as early as Q4 2015.
 When an entity enters into a cloud computing arrangement, an analysis is performed to determine whether some or all of the arrangement represents a software license.
 If the entire arrangement, such as a platform-as-a-service arrangement, is considered a software license, then its entire cost to include the present value of future payments is treated as an intangible and accounted for similarly to other license.
 If the arrangement does not include a software license, the entire amount is treated as a service contract with the expense recognized in the period in which the benefit is derived.
 If the arrangement is a combination of both software license and service contract, the total cost will be allocated between the software license and the service contract.

 AUDITING AND ATTESTATION (AUD)